Odobenocetops: Skull

 Like the rest of the skull, the periotic bone surrounding the inner ear is highly derived and does not closely resemble the typical anatomy expected from a cetacean.
 Still, the cochlear canal follows the general anatomy also present in its closest relatives the beluga and narwhal.
 The inner ear also has large semicircular canals, vestibular aqueduct and a large count of facial and vestibular nerve fibres.
 Other toothed whales have semicircular canals that are notably smaller than the cochlear canal.
 Again Odobenocetops most closely resembles the related beluga.
 It is possible that this correlates with increased mobility of the neck and head.

-Although no mandibles are known for either species, it has been inferred that it was short and toothless based on the well developed pterygoid and temporalis muscles.